freaktechnik/.github/CONTRIBUTING.md

 Same rules as code contributions apply.
 In general, if there is no user documentation a discussion about how user documentation should work should happen first.
 Technical/code documentation is always welcome.
 If it gets too big for the README and there's no dedicated place yet, a `docs` folder in the root is a safe bet.

+## Social/Recommendations/Reviews

+You really enjoy the project but don't know how to help out?
+Starring the repo, sharing it with your friends, sharing it on social media or even blogging about it is always a help.
+Some projects will also appear in places that allow leaving ratings, so consider leaving one!
+Thank you in advance for spreading the word.